-That this is the case—given that it is the case—cannot be disputed, so the question becomes one of reaction, and whether this is for good or ill is, in the last analysis, an ethical question.
+That this is the case—given that it is the case—cannot be disputed, so the question becomes one of reaction, and whether this is for good or ill is, in the penultimate analysis, a moral question.
 I have my stance: It is for ill.
 What to do?
-Just as we exercise to preserve our vitality, so we can stymie against zombification, if you will, by the constant consideration that everyone acts according to a logic, whether sensible to you or not, beknownst to them or not, and that, given the circumstance, would you, in their shoes, really be able to act otherwise?
-And yes, it is the case that one can use this line of reasoning to justify one's one excesses, however it is from this position that I believe shaping the world must begin.
+Just as we exercise to preserve our vitality, so can we stymie zombification, if you will, by the constant consideration that everyone acts according to a logic, whether sensible to you or not, beknownst to them or not, and that, given the circumstance, would you, in their shoes, really be able to act otherwise?
+And yes, it is the case that one can use this line of reasoning to justify one's own excesses, however it is from this position that I believe shaping the world must begin.
 Don't stop there, taste.

 Figure the logic out.

 So you can change it.
 And if you should not wish to change it, then consider your understanding a reward in itself.

 In closing, I figured you might be curious, since I really had it out for a lot of people up there, whom I am for.
 And to that I say, Protagoras had it right all along:

 Man is the measure of all things: of the things that are, that they are, of the things that are not, that they are not.

 A Drop Filled With Memories

 Yes, yes, I know, "flavor" is an emergent phenomenon comprised, in order of importance, of retronasal olfaction, taste, and orthonasal olfaction.
 Not the point. ↩